dinatahoun92/celebration-cards/src/english/tutoria.md

 - Using Effect Hook.
 - Using State Hook.
 - Refs.
-- Handling OnChange event.
+- Handling OnChange and OnClick events.
-- Working with Context API with React.js.
+- Working with Canvas API with React.js.

 ## Prerequisites: